Financial-Times/n-ui/README.md

 - `appInfo` – metadata about the app that's serving the page
 - `allStylesLoaded` – a promise that resolves once all the lazy-loaded styles are in place
 - `onAppInitialized` [required] – a function to call once the app js has successfully executed.
 This tells integration tests when the page is “complete” among other things
-- `setSentryEndpoint` - a function to call that will set a custom sentry endpoint for logging errors.

 `import` one or more of the above from n-ui in your application code, which no longer needs to be wrapped in a function.